henrikac/kemal-shield/README.md

 ##### Remove handlers
 There are two ways of removing a `Kemal::Shield::Handler`.

-1. `Kemal::Shield.remove_handler´ if you just need to remove a single handler
+1. `Kemal::Shield.remove_handler` if you just need to remove a single handler
 2. `Kemal::Shield.deactivate` if you want to remove all `Kemal::Shield::Handler`.

 ```crystal